discos/discos-backend/README.md

 This package implements a parser for the protocol grammar as well as a twisted protocol which exploits the parser.
-The handler module also defines some simple protocol handlers which can be used for testing and protocol simulation, giving at the same time a good starting point for other implementations.
+The handlers module also defines some simple protocol handlers which can be used for testing and protocol simulation, giving at the same time a good starting point for other implementations.